anirban1c/vagrant-multimachine-ansible/README.md

     vagrant up web1
     vagrant up app1
     vagrant up app2
-3. Test from the host
-    nosetests -v --rednose
+3. Test from the host (ensure you have added the ssh private keys to the host first) nosetests -v --rednose
 4. If everything works and no errors
      A sample application to get all the road works by road name